thingwave/ArrowheadCore-Translator-Fiware/README.md

 The project can also be run from an IDE for testing purposes.
 Just import the multi-module project as a maven project, and the IDE should find all the `pom.xml` files necessary to download the dependencies and start the core systems.

+### Ubuntu, Raspbian and other Debian based Linux distriutions
+An alternative method for installing a local Arrowhead Cloud on a [Debian based Linux](https://wiki.debian.org/Derivatives/Census) is to use your package manager.

+Currently the following core systems have this option: Authorization, Certificate Authority, Event Handler, Gatekeeper, Gateway, Orchestrator and Service Registry.

+A full setup guide can be read here: [DEBIAN-INSTALL.md](https://github.com/arrowhead-f/core-java/blob/develop/documentation/Debian%20Packages/DEBIAN-INSTALL.md)

+A guide on how to add new core systems to the package generation: [DEBIAN-DEV.md](https://github.com/arrowhead-f/core-java/blob/develop/documentation/Debian%20Packages/DEBIAN-DEV.md)

+### REST interfaces

+Each core system offers [Swagger UI](https://swagger.io/tools/swagger-ui/) to discover its REST interfaces.
+This UI is available at the `/api/` root path.
+So for example the REST interfaces of the Service Registry is available at http://localhost:8442/api/ by default.
+In insecure mode, all the requests can be tested by clicking on the "Try it out" button.